Skip to Content

 Price

 This fund is in the cheapest quintile of its Morningstar Category.
-Its competitive fee, in conjunction with the fund’s People, Process, and Parent Pillars, suggests that this share class has the ability to deliver positive alpha versus the lesser of its median category peer or the category benchmark, explaining its Morningstar Medalist Rating of Gold.
+Its attractive fee, considered jointly with the fund’s People, Process, and Parent Pillars, indicates that this share class should be able to deliver positive alpha versus the lesser of its median category peer or the category benchmark, explaining its Morningstar Medalist Rating of Bronze.

 Published on